LloydBZirbes/theory-of-falling-bodies/README.md

 (a work in progress, as more materials are found they will be added here for posterity.
 If you have any materials not alreday included, please create a Pull Request!! )

+As noted by Lloyd himself: "Reproduction and distribution of this material is vigorously requested and encouraged."

 ## 1. [The Theory of Falling Bodies I](1__falling_bodies_pt1.md)
 ## 2. [Unity of All Things](2__unity_of_all_things.md)
 ## 3. [Solar Research](3__solar_research.md)